CheckbookWeb/checkbook_node/README.md

 	env: 'test'
 });
 ```

+:bulb: The code snippet has the actual API credentials from the ```test``` environment so you can use it directly.

 The ```env``` parameter is optional and can be omitted if the requests are made to the live environment.
 The possible values for this parameter are ```test``` or ```sandbox``` and the API credentials need to be from the specified environment.